 Introduction

 People with a dementia occupy at least a quarter of acute hospital beds in the UK.
 They are also likely to stay in hospital twice as long as other patients over the age of 65.1 A lack of understanding amongst healthcare staff of how to care for people with a dementia is likely to lead to poorer standards of care resulting in the rapid decline in health of vulnerable patients.2 Whilst there is an increased interest in the idea that people with a dementia could hold a more important role in shaping healthcare practices,3 4 there is little evidence on how to effectively reflect the experiences of people with a dementia when developing, planning or evaluating healthcare services.
+One way to address this gap is ensuring the representation of patient experiences in the methods used to evaluate care.

 While most people with mild to moderate dementia can share their experiences relating to care with insight and clarity, research to evaluate care often relies on proxy reports, observations and judgement by informal and professional caregivers.5-8 Survey methods are a relatively inexpensive way of collecting large data-sets quickly but can be problematic for people with a dementia who may, depending on their individual impairments, lack the ability needed to share their views through a written survey.9 10 Rather than relying on direct patient reports or ratings through interview or written survey, observer-based methods may be more inclusive because, beyond establishing consent to take part, participation is not reliant on cognitive ability.
 However we understand little about the relationship between observer ratings and patient experiences of care.9

-The Quality of Interaction Schedule (QuIS) originally developed to measure the impact of service change on residents with dementia in long term care settings and has .11-13 14 15Various studies have shown acceptable levels of inter-rater reliability and sensitivity to service change in acute care and long term care.11-14 16-19 Positive QuIS ratings have been associated with (observed) positive affect of people living with dementia in long-term care settings.11 17 20 Bridges et al. reported negative QuIS ratings decreased and positive QuIS ratings increased in relation to the degree of person-centred care in general hospital settings.
+The Quality of Interaction Schedule (QuIS) was originally developed to measure the impact of service change on residents with dementia in long term care settings and guidance on its use in acute care settings has been developed more recently.11-13 Individual interactions between patients and hospital staff are directly observed by researchers, and each interaction is rated as either positive social, positive care, neutral, negative protective, or negative restrictive (Table 1).
+QuIS is one of the few observer-based instruments for rating quality of care for older people and this relatively simple scale involving five mutually exclusive categories supports its selection as an outcome measure requiring comparably little researcher training to use and generating data that are straightforward to analyse and communicate (compared to say dementia care mapping).14 15 When compared with dementia care mapping, QuIS also compares favourably with a growing evidence base supporting its use as a valid and reliable research instrument.
+Various studies have shown acceptable levels of inter-rater reliability and sensitivity to service change in acute care and long term care.11-14 16-19 Positive QuIS ratings have been associated with (observed) positive affect of people living with dementia in long-term care settings.11 17 20 Bridges et al. reported negative QuIS ratings decreased and positive QuIS ratings increased in relation to the degree of person-centred care in general hospital settings.
 However, the patient sample included few with cognitive impairment and the findings do not offer insight into the relationship between QuIS ratings and patient experiences.21 McLean et al. reported 79% agreement (weighted kappa 0.40: P < 0.001) between adult general hospital patient direct ratings of interactions and concurrent QuIS ratings, but the sample size was small (n=17 patients, 185 interactions) and did not include people with cognitive impairment.12